 She then moved to Uppsala University, to work with her doctoral thesis.

-On Tuesday 22 September 2009, at 09.15, Tamanna Ferdous defends her PhD thesis entitled ”Determinants of Functional Impact of Nutritional Status Among Older Persons in Rural Bangladesh”.
-The facuty opponent will be Prof. Birgitta Sidenvall, Department of Nursing, School of Health Sciences, Jönköping University.
+On Tuesday 22 September 2009, Tamanna Ferdous defended her PhD thesis entitled ”Determinants of Functional Impact of Nutritional Status Among Older Persons in Rural Bangladesh”.
+The facuty opponent was Prof. Birgitta Sidenvall, Department of Nursing, School of Health Sciences, Jönköping University.
 Venue for the dissertation: The Auditorium, Museum Gustavianum, Akademigatan 3, Uppsala.

 Abstract: Malnutrition is a major problem in Bangladesh.
 One third of the population in Bangladesh is malnourished, but figures for older persons specifically are scant.
 The thesis describes the nutritional status of individuals aged 60+ years, living in a rural community in Bangladesh, with particular focus on the impact of demographic, health and social factors on nutritional status.
 A main aim is to examine the magnitude of malnutrition in this population.
 Second, the thesis focuses on the impact of demographic, health and social factors on nutritional status.
 Third, this thesis also aims to investigate the influence of nutritional status on functional abilities.
 The conclusion is that in low income countries, nutritional status of older persons needs to be addressed both from a health and a socio-economic perspective.
 Good nutritional status is essential for older persons to be functionally active, both physically and cognitively.
 More information.

 After defending her thesis Tamanna Ferdous moved to Action Against Hunger (ACF) International, an international humanitarian organization committed to ending world hunger.
 Currently (2013) Dr Ferdous is working in Nigeria.